 One of the very first things I learned in my very first cooking class was that dressings and sauces should be made from scratch whenever possible.
 Shelf stable items almost always have extra stabilizers and unnecessary ingredients.
 I love to have pre-made, home-cooked sauces ready in my fridge and making them on Sundays gives me a leg up on the week.
 Peanut, carrot ginger and lemon tahini are our favorites.
 Most can double as a salad dressing or add some interest to a super kid-friendly meal like grilled chicken and broccoli.
 Having a sauce on hand helps me to stay interested in more simple kid-friendly meals, which saves the additional time to create something more complicated or spicy.

 Prep before 5

 I do try to accomplish some organization around dinner each morning.
 I think through what it is, put chicken in the marinade if I need to, or just have a general game plan.
 Depending on what the night looks like (hey coach!
 Let’s DO schedule that sports practice right at dinner time!
-That would be awesome!), I may chop veggies, wash lettuce and prep as much as humanly possible so we can just cook when we walk in the door at 6:15 after practice while the kids shower.
+That would be awesome!), I may chop veggies, wash lettuce and prep as much as humanly possible so we can just cook when we walk in the door after practice while the kids shower.